ontio/ontology-go-sdk/README.md

 wa.NewDefaultSettingAccount(passwd []byte) (*Account, error)
 ```

-Default setting account using ECDSA with SHA256withECDSA as signature scheme.
+The default settings for an account uses ECDSA with SHA256withECDSA as signature scheme.

 #### 2.2.5 New account from wif private key